GadgetSeed/gadgetseed/README.md

 [docs/html/index.html](docs/html/index.html)

-See below for configuration items for building systems and developing applications.
+The configuration items for the construction of the system and the development of the application refer to the following.

 [configs/CONFIG.md](configs/CONFIG.md)